ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

     └── main.cpp
 ```

-You can download the [archive](/artifacts/matrix/chapter-4.tar.xz) of the
-project in its current state to experiment locally on your machine.
+You can download the [archive](/artifacts/matrix/chapter-4.tar.xz) of the project in its current state to experiment locally on your machine.

-Congratulations, you now have a minimalistic, yet fully-functional, matrix
-processing library, with some level of regression testing, that can be easily
+Congratulations, you now have a minimalistic, yet fully-functional, matrix processing library, with some level of regression testing, that can be easily
 built and used.

-The testing could - and *should* - go much deeper, as a number of
-corner cases have not been covered.
+The testing could - and *should* - go much deeper, as a number of corner cases have not been covered.

-You can continue to add more functions (and more tests).
+You can continue to add more functions, and more tests.